Bull Terrier

 - Ears

-The ears of a Bull Terrier puppy can be soft and floppy, but they will perk right up and stand straight and pointed as they reach adulthood.
-Bull Terriers with cropped ears are not breed standard.
+The ears of a Bull Terrier puppy might be soft and floppy, but they perk right up to stand straight and pointed as they reach adulthood.

 - Eyes

-Their unusual eyes are triangle-shaped, dark in color and close-set.
-They have a piercing and intelligent gaze.
+Their unusual eyes are triangle-shaped, dark in color, and close-set.
+Bull Terriers have a piercing and intelligent gaze.

 - Nose

-Their noses are black and curve downwards at the tip.
+Their noses are black and curve downward at the tip.

 - Coat Length

 Bull Terrier coats are short and dense with a flat, glossy appearance.
-They can feel rough to the touch.
+They may feel a bit rough to the touch.

 - Coat Color